-- Activating our on-call process to get more staff to stations and trains (including volunteers from our office-based teams) to help customers where required. - Increasing the frequency of information updates from our Control Centre to at least every 20 minutes.
-This information includes the nature of the problem, the impact on customer journeys, and the customer advice. - Displaying special messages on: - o Customer information systems (screens) at our stations - London North Eastern Railway website - National Rail enquiries website - o London North Eastern Railway Twitter feed
+- Activating our on-call process to get more staff to stations and trains (including volunteers from our office-based teams) to help customers where required. - Increasing the frequency of information updates from our Service Delivery Team ('Control Centre') to at least every 20 minutes.
+This information includes the nature of the problem, the impact on customer journeys, and the customer advice. - Displaying special messages on: - Customer Information Systems (CIS screens) and Electronic Information Screens at our stations - LNER website - LNER Wi-Fi portal (this contains journey updates and service status banners) - National Rail enquiries website - LNER Twitter feed - LNER Facebook account - Passenger Information Screens (these are on board some of our trains)